 Yes and no. Yes, in the sense that their teeth and gastrointestinal system is fine-tuned to eating and digesting meat.
 No, in the sense that after ten thousand years of domestication dogs have learned to eat whatever humans are eating.
 Consequently, their stomachs are also capable of digesting plant food.

-Can all dogs eat a vegan diet?
+Can all dogs eat a vegetarian diet?

 Is it a complete food?

 Over the years a great deal of research has been done into vegetarian food, including by Peta.
-After adding L-carnitine, taurine and B12 and replacing D3 with D2, the food is rendered fully vegan in fulfilment of all requirements.
+After adding L-carnitine, taurine and B12 and replacing D3 with D2, the food is rendered fully vegetarian in fulfilment of all requirements.